MidnightCitizen/knowledge/principles/procrastination.md

 **Procrastination is a self-defeating behavior pattern.**

-Lack of structure or motivation, low self-confidence,and anxiety can explain the habit of avoiding unpleasant tasks.
+Lack of structure or motivation, low self-confidence, and anxiety can explain the habit of avoiding unpleasant tasks.

 There is a degree of **self-deception**, a part of the brain focus on quick-pleasure-gain instead of rational decisions : the main enemy to deal with can be called **the Instant Gratification Monkey**